 Your DC End Of Summer Bucket List

-The countdown is on: With July officially in the rearview mirror, the end of summer is fast approaching.
+The countdown is on: With July almost officially in the rearview mirror, the end of summer is fast approaching.
 Looking to fill your last balmy days with the sunniest activities around?

-Keep reading for the August bucket list inspiration you didn’t even know you needed, and start planning today before the sun sets on summer!
+Keep reading for the August bucket list inspiration you didn’t even know you needed — and start planning today before the sun sets on summer!

 #1 Dive Into A Swimming Hole: Channel summer camp nostalgia at Beaver Dam Swimming Club, a freshwater quarry with a rope swing, diving board, and rolling log.
 The swimming hole is about 50 feet deep, and there are also two shallower pools for more fun in the water.
 Once you’ve splashed around, hang in the sand with a cold treat from the snack bar or bring provisions for a cookout on the grill.
 Admission starts at $20 for adults and is $16 for ages two to 11.